Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

 <!-- ------------------------ -->

 ## Deployment
+Duration: 12

 Before we jump into deploying our code, let’s have a quick primer on environments.
 Up to this point all of the work we’ve done in the dbt Cloud IDE has been in our development environment, with code committed to a feature branch and the models we’ve built created in our development schema in Snowflake as defined in our Development environment connection.
 Doing this work on a feature branch allows us to separate our code from what other coworkers are building, as well as code that is already deemed production ready.
 Building models in a development schema in Snowflake allows us to separate the database objects we might still be modifying and testing from the database objects running production dashboards or other downstream dependencies.
 Together, the combination of git branch and Snowflake database objects form our environment.

 Now that we’ve completed testing and documenting our work, we’re ready to deploy our code from our development environment to our production environment and this involves two steps:

-1. Promoting code from our feature branch to the production branch in our repository.
+* Promoting code from our feature branch to the production branch in our repository.
 Generally the production branch is going to be named your main branch and there’s a review process to go through before merging code to the main branch of a repository, but here we are going to merge without review for ease of this workshop.

-2. Deploying code to our production environment.
+* Deploying code to our production environment.
 Once our code is merged to the main branch, we’ll need to run dbt in our production environment to build all of our models and run all of our tests.
 This will allow us to build production ready objects into our production environment in Snowflake.
-Luckily for us, the partner connect flow has already created our deployment environment and job to facilitate this step.
+Luckily for us, the Partner Connect flow has already created our deployment environment and job to facilitate this step.

 1. Before getting started, let’s make sure that we’ve committed all of our work to our feature branch.
 If you still have work to commit you’ll be able to click the `commit` button, provide a message, and then click `Commit` again.